ShufflePerson/OpenSquad/README.md

 3. Define the parsed event interface in `src\types\services\LogParser\IParsedLog.ts`
 4. Load the class into the container in `src\container\parsers.ts`

+Whenever possible, every parser should support both games ( Squad & Squad44 ), if different parsing is required, you can do that by checking the `game` argument.

 ## Todo

 - More parsers